REPORTERS

 Nora Freeman Engstrom, Stanford Law School, Stanford, CA

-Michael D. Green, Washington University in St. Louis School of Law (visiting professor), St. Louis, MO
+Michael D. Green, Washington University School of Law, St. Louis, MO

 William C. Powers, Jr., University of Texas at Austin School of Law, Austin, TX [deceased 2019]